tchoi8/teachingasart2018/assignments/3_Syllabus/nate_padgett.md

 Money discussion (10 minutes)

-* The work week
-* Pre-industrial work
+* Pre-industrial work week
 * The industrial revolution
-* Labor movement
-* Decline of unions
+* Rise and fall of labor movements
 * Future of work

 ##### Homework:
-1. Readings
+1. Readings about labor
 2. Finish your final presentation for next week

 ##### Readings: (choose three)